porteron/http-archive-parser/README.md

 <p align="center">
   <img src="https://www.svgrepo.com/show/221325/http.svg" width="320" alt="HTTP Logo" />
-  <span align="center" style="display:inline-block; font-size:30px; font-weight:800">Archive Tools</span>
+  <span align="center" style="display:inline-block; font-size:30px; font-weight:800">Archive Parser</span>
 </p>

 ## Description

-The **HTTP Archive Tool** stands up a server with endpoints to parse HTTP Archive files in various ways.
+The **HTTP Archive Parser** stands up a server with endpoints to parse HTTP Archive files in various ways.
 It's initial purpose was to detect data privacy violations in a user session.
 Part of that system has been broken out into a more general purpose parser, which will expose *Shared Strings* in a user's session. **It helps identify dataflow between different host domains.**

 It looks to match strings such as "cookies", "headers", and  "query parameters".